lb3361/gigatron-lcc/README.md

 Besides the options listed in the [lcc manual page](doc/lcc.1), the compiler driver recognizes a few Gigatron-specific options.
-Additional options recognized by the assembler/linker `glink' are documented by typing `glink -h`
+Additional options recognized by the assembler/linker `glink` are documented by typing `glink -h`

   * Option `-rom=<romversion>` is passed to the linked and helps